 - Request Summary Digest - Click this link from your digest if you'd like a new digest before the scheduled 4:00 PM delivery.
 You'll receive full listing of all messages currently in your quarantine

-- Request Safe/Blocked Senders List - Click this link to have a full listing of all your safe and blocked senders emailed to you.
+- Request Safe/Blocked Senders List - Click this link to have a full listing of all safe and blocked senders emailed to you.

-- Release - Delivers the message to your Inbox and automatically reports that the message was not spam.
+- Release – Click this link to deliver the message to your Inbox and automatically reports that the message was not spam.

-- Safelist - Delivers the message to your Inbox, adds the sender to your Safe Senders List, and automatically reports that the message was not spam.
+- Release and Allow Sender - Click this link to deliver the message to your Inbox, adds the sender to your Safe Senders List, and automatically reports that the message was not spam.

-While Proofpoint filtering is incredibly accurate, no automated system is perfect.
+While Proofpoint filtering is accurate, no automated system is perfect.
 We receive an astounding amount of email, and there will be times when a legitimate email message is quarantined as spam.
 We recommend that you review your quarantined messages periodically, either in your End User Digests or by logging on to your Web Console.

-Messages stopped as spam that aren't are called "false-positives" and Proofpoint takes these very seriously.
-Every time you release a message from your quarantine, this is reported directly to Proofpoint so their engineers can analyze what went wrong and use that information to continually improve detection accuracy.
+Messages stopped as spam that aren't are called "false-positives", and Proofpoint takes these very seriously.
+Every time you release a message from your quarantine, this is reported directly to Proofpoint, so their engineers can analyze what went wrong and use that information to continually improve detection accuracy.